Scorpion Pest Control Services

 - Huntsman or Giant Crab Spiders were seen on your property.
 This species can be very large and alarming, they are non-venomous and generally docile.
 These species is often confused with Brown Recluse Spiders.
 You can tell the difference by the size, Huntsman Spiders are much larger.
 Huntsman spiders can climb on walls, recluses cannot.
 Finally, Huntsman spiders have eight eyes while Brown Recluses have six.

 There were no scorpions seen on our around your children’s play area or toys., As previously mentioned, we recommend taking immediate action to aid in reducing scorpions on the property.
 Our most suggested best practices are trimming vegetation six to eight inches above the ground, remove excess shade creating objects like stacked bricks, seal the property wall, and remove any fallen fruit or organic debris that attracts insects.
-We appreciate you allowing us to come inspect your property, and thank you, Michael, for tagging along during tonight’s sweep.
+We appreciate you allowing us to come to inspect your property, and thank you, for tagging along during tonight’s sweep.

 Hi, I’m Ben Holland, Founder of Scorpion Sweepers, and I wanted to tell you a little bit about the services we provide.